13. Molecular Vibration |

 Atoms turn once around the center of the whole attraction while they vibrate 100 times.

 So to speak, they move around little by little in their orbits every time they vibrate.
+They will complete one time revolution after having vibrated 100 times.

 Thus, if you could watch the molecular motions with the naked eye, you might notice only vibrations to be outstanding.